ParthMudgal07/Customer-Purchase-Behavior-Retention-Analysis/README.md

 ## Files in This Repository

 - Due to file size constraints, two Excel files are uploaded.
 One contains dashboard and summary analysis only.
 - `Analysis Screenshots` — Images of the cleaned data and intermediate pivot tables required for analysis
+- `Raw_Data` — Raw dataset used for analysis
 - `README.md` — Project documentation